 - Shoes.
 Supportive shoes may be recommended.

 - Bracing.
-Patients with flatfoot or those with severe symptoms and nerve damage may be fitted with a special ankle (‘tri-lock’) brace to reduce the amount of pressure on the foot.
+Patients with flatfoot or those with severe symptoms and nerve damage may be fitted with a special ankle (‘tri-lock’) brace or Richie brace to reduce the amount of pressure on the foot.

 If non-invasive treatment measures fail, tarsal tunnel release surgery may be recommended to decompress the area.